 for whom is this exhibition?

-This exhibition is for all lovers of the Royal House and of maritime matters.
+This exhibition is for all Royal House and maritime enthusiasts.

 where in the museum is the exhibition?

-You can visit the exhibition on the quay of the northern wing of the National Maritime Museum.
+You can visit the exhibition on the jetty of the northern wing of the National Maritime Museum.

 the Royal Chaloupe